wither/Notes/thm/mrrobot/README.md

 ![](images/netcat.png)

-> Run the compromised file
+> Run the compromised file by accessing it in the URL.

 ![](images/compromised.png)

-> Get and upgrade shell
+> Get a reverse shell and upgrade the tty using `python`.

 ![](images/upgrade.png)

 # PrivEsc

-> Search for setuid binaries
+> Search for `setuid` binaries

 ![](images/setuid.png)

-> Abuse the nmap binary to get root
+> Abuse the `nmap` binary to get root

 ![](images/root.png)